aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 }
 ```

-In a spec block which has a pre and post state (like a function specification), the `let name = e`
+In a spec block that has a pre and post-state (like a function specification), the `let name = e`
 form will evaluate `e` in the pre-state.
-In order to evaluate an expression in the post state, one
-uses `let post name = e`.
+In order to evaluate an expression in the post-state, use `let post name = e`.
 In the rhs expression of this form, one can use `old(..)` to refer to the
 pre-state.

-## Aborts-If Condition
+## Aborts_if condition

-The `aborts_if` condition is a spec block member which can appear only in a function context.
+The `aborts_if` condition is a spec block member that can appear only in a function context.
 It
 specifies conditions under which the function aborts.

 In the following example, we specify that the function `increment` aborts if the `Counter` resource